elves/elvish.io/src/ref/philosophy.md

-The design of elvish is driven by a philosophy consisting of a set of principles.
+The development of Elvish is driven by a set of ideas, a **design philosophy**.

 # The language